binomialhq/poly/doc/SPECIFICATION.md

 }
 ```

-Group Templates themselves can be Prototyped, in which case they inherit the
-declarations from the prototype parent.
-The same holds, however, that the
-annotations are not overriden and must not match.

-The Paths that appear on the Group Template will be resolved according to the
+The Paths that appear on the Template will be resolved according to the base
-base Path given by the Groups that implement it.
-That is, the `read` Procedure
+Path given by the Groups that implement it.
+That is, the `read` Procedure for
-for the example above, would yield `/pets/{id}`for the instantiation that
+the example above, would yield `/pets/{id}`for the instantiation that
 follows it.